HÖRST

 There are other factors that can contribute to hearing loss.
 These include:

-- Prolonged exposure to loud noise
+- Long-term exposure to loud noise

 - Genetic factors

-- Certain medications that can damage your hearing
+- Certain medications that can damage hearing

 How is age-related hearing loss diagnosed and treated?

-Hearing aids
+hearing aids

-Cochlear implants
+cochlear implants

 Assistive Listening Devices (ALDs)

-TV sound amplifier
+TV hearing amplifier

 How can I protect my hearing?